MasahitoUWAMICHI/collectiveMotionNN/README.md

 # My Paper Title

-This is the official implementation of "Integrating GNN and Neural ODEs for Estimating Two-Body Interactions in Mixed-Species Collective Motion" submitted to NeurIPS2024.
+This is the official implementation of "[Integrating GNN and Neural ODEs for Estimating Non-Reciprocal Two-Body Interactions in Mixed-Species Collective Motion](https://openreview.net/forum?id=qwl3EiDi9r)", a conference paper in NeurIPS2024.

 ## Requirements